Events

 Nourish yourself through the power of community, connection, and creativity in this monthly drop-in group that invites you to reflect, share, and engage with what it means to live a whole creative life.

-Long-running reading series, Juniper Bends, presents an evening of poetry and music featuring local and visiting artists.
+Long-running reading series, Juniper Bends, presents an evening of poetry, fiction, creative nonfiction and music featuring local and visiting artists.

 Join this gathering of stories describing personal journeys Featuring Donna Marie Todd with Sherry Lovett, Donna Catton-Johnson and Cindy Berryman-Fink